dotnet/csharpstandard/standard/variables.md

 A parameter declared with an `in` modifier is an ***input parameter***.

 An input parameter is a reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the *variable_reference* given as the argument in that invocation.
 An input parameter ceases to exist when execution of the function body completes.
-Unlike value parameters an input parameter may not be captured ([§9.7.2.9](variables.md#9729-limitations-on-reference-variables)).
+Unlike value parameters an input parameter shall not be captured ([§9.7.2.9](variables.md#9729-limitations-on-reference-variables)).

 The following definite assignment rules apply to input parameters.